List of Search Engines

 The Search Engines, In Alphabetical Order

-Ask.com, formerly known as Ask Jeeves, was one of the first search engines to mix it's search results with other sources like encyclopedias, images and maps.
-Today Ask.com has a market share of 0.29% and provides question/answer type search results, with additional web search results provided by a third party, rumored to be Google.
+Ask.com, once known as Ask Jeeves, was one of the first search engines to mix it's search results with other sources like encyclopedias, images and maps.
+Today Ask.com is a part of IAC and has a market share of around 1% in the US.
+It provides question/answer type search results, with additional web search results provided by a third party, rumored to be Google.
 Ask.com

 Bing is Microsofts latest facelift on the search engine that was first named MSN Search, then Live Search and now Bing.
 Bing is considered by most to take the third spot after Google and Yahoo in terms of search quality.
 It's also third in search as far as market share is conserned.
 Bing